AllenInstitute/argschema/docs/user/intro.rst

 have a property called ConfigSchema, which is a :class:`marshmallow.Schema` for how to deserialize the kwargs to it's init class.

-For example, the default :class:`argschema.sources.json_source.JsonSource.ConfigSchema` has one string field of 'input_json'.
-This is how :class:`argschema.ArgSchemaParser` is told what keys and values should be read to initialize the :class:`argschema.sources.ArgSource` or  :class:`argschema.sources.ArgSink`.
+For example, the default :class:`argschema.sources.json_source.JsonSource` has one string field of 'input_json'.
+This is how :class:`argschema.ArgSchemaParser` is told what keys and values should be read to initialize a :class:`argschema.sources.ArgSource` or :class:`argschema.sources.ArgSink` instance.

 So for example, if you wanted to define a :class:`argschema.sources.ArgSource` which loaded a dictionary from a particular host, port and url, and a module which had a command line interface for setting that